kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 Therefore, a server MUST NOT terminate the connection when it receives an Initial packet that contains an invalid token.
 Instead, it SHOULD either process the packet as if it did not contain a token, or send a Retry.

+A client MUST ignore Retry packets received anterior to an Initial packet that successfully authenticates.

 # Considerations